18harsh/18harsh/README.md

 ## 🚀 About Me
-I am a Computer Science Undergrad Student based in Mumbai with an interest in Developer and Data Science.
+I am a Computer Engineer with an interest in Developer and Data Science.
 I love to solve problems by using coding and analytical skills.
 I'm a highly self-motivated, quick learner, and driven to complete a task.

 ## 🖥 Technical Skills & Tools